houdini68/testing-java/README.md

 Java 13, Spring framework (Spring Boot), JPA (Hibernate), Mockito, AssertJ,...

 It is an Apache Maven project and it was written using Intellij Idea.

+Rudy Vissers(Belgium).
+English is not my mother tongue.

 # What is tested?